slawomirkubiak/rates-api-tests/README.md

 # rates-api-tests

 ## Technical details
-IMP: This project uses Java 1.8
+This project uses Java 1.8

 ## Assumptions
 - all requests in this project are GET methods